• Why a methodical approach to trying new products is a sound business practice

 Place at the top of the list those that seem to have the most potential to increase your profits.

-Finally, go back to the catalog and review product descriptions again.
+4 • Finally, go back to the new products and review the product descriptions again.

 Keep an eye toward meeting the objectives you've established for next season.
 Analyze the cost versus the potential return, and decide which products to include in your budget.